 A serious injury is a setback.
 For most nurses, it is a recoverable one.
 The decisions you make in the first days and weeks – the reporting, the documentation, the medical care – determine the options you have later.
 Do those things right, and the rest can be figured out.

-For nurses weighing whether the injury is the signal to reassess everything, the leaving nursing guide approaches that question directly and honestly.
+For nurses weighing whether the injury is the signal to reassess everything, the leaving nursing guide approaches that question directly and without spin.